DAVIDhaker/astra2grafana/README.md

 Result looks like this:
 ![Grafana](/preview.png)

+In graph of stream red color means CC errors.

 ---
 P.S.: For now it was made for myself and not have presentative look, because have little of time, but it works.
 Also, for now you can`t change grid properties quickly (size, count of graphs per row, etc.).